 This miscommunication gets even more screwed up by going from the account manager to the recruiter, and then from the recruiter to you.

 Whenever you try to communicate with the company, you need to go through your recruiter.
 Communicating directly with the company is bad practice that both the company and the recruiter won’t like.
 So, the recruiter needs to go through the account manager, and the account manager gets your message to the company.

 Things WILL get lost in translation.
 The company may never even get your message.
 Same thing if the company wants to communicate with you.

 The account manager is usually a former recruiter who was promoted into the position.
 They come with all the same weaknesses of a recruiter (business major, no special skills or requirements).
 But, an account manager WAS a recruiter for a few years, so they usually have more experience and competence than an average recruiter.

 Recruiters and headhunters are never meant to be a substitute for job hunting.

 They’re more like supplements to your job hunting.

 They’re very helpful for both companies and job hunters.
 Companies can avoid the difficult process of finding job candidates on their own, and job hunters have someone else looking for jobs for them.

-But, recruiters should never a trump card for either.
+But, recruiters should never be a trump card for either party.
 The companies still have to interview the job candidates, and job hunters still need to look for jobs on their own along with their recruiter.